What a week! Sensational Saka steals the show as Arteta's improving Arsenal march on | Goal.com

 This was a massive win for Arsenal at the end of what has been a very good week, one that has now featured three wins as well as the contract extensions to Saka and Gabriel Martinelli.

-After going in front through Saka’s striker just before half-time, they had to survive a bit of a storm from Wolves in the second half and they did it well, with Emiliano Martinez excellent once again in goal and the defence working so hard to cut off the suplly line to Raul Jimenez.
+After going in front through Saka’s strike just before half-time, they had to survive a bit of a storm from Wolves in the second half and they did it well, with Emiliano Martinez excellent once again in goal and the defence working so hard to cut off the supply line to Raul Jimenez.

 Martinez, in for the injured Bernd Leno, didn’t have a save to make, other than a very early stop from Adama Traore, but his handling was immaculate throughout and he constantly came to claim crosses to ease the pressure on those in front of him.